prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Optional duration in seconds the pod needs to terminate gracefully.
+<p>terminationGracePeriodSeconds is the optional duration in seconds the pod needs to terminate gracefully.
 Value must be non-negative integer.
 The value zero indicates stop immediately via the kill signal (no opportunity to shut down) which may lead to data corruption.</p>
 <p>Defaults to 600 seconds.</p>